Camping Tent Poles

 Tent poles come apart for transport and storage.

-section of tent pole
+A section of a tent pole

 Before you can put your tent together, you'll first have to put the poles together.